Summer Arts Camps

 How do I register my camper?

-Register for camps online, by mail, by phone, or in person.
+Register for camps online, by phone, or in person.
 Visit our Camp Registration Information page for more information.

 Are Before Care & After Care available?

 COCA offers supervised Before Care and After Care for campers ages 5+.
 Register at the same time you register for camps.
-An entirely outdoor Before Care & After Care area is available upon request.
-Some exclusions apply for off-site camps—see specific camp descriptions for details.
+Some exclusions apply for offsite camps—see specific camp descriptions for details.

 What should my camper wear?

 Campers should wear comfortable clothing in which they can paint, move, and play, and closed-toe shoes.
-Special dancewear requirements, when needed, will be included in your camper’s confirmation letter.
-Masks are to be worn at all times on the COCA campus in both indoor and outdoor spaces.
+Special dancewear requirements, when needed, will be included in the camp description.

 Do campers bring their own lunch/snacks?